parrt/msds692/hw/search.md

 ## Submission

 To submit your project, ensure that all of your Python files are submitted to your repository.
-Those files should be in the root of your repository so that if your repository is stored at `/Users/userid/msan/userid-hashtable`, that is the directory that should have the Python files.
+Those files should be in the root of your `search`-*userid* repository.

 **Use of any `dict` objects within your `myhtable_search.py` file yields a 0 for that part of the project.**